hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 - "How do I utilise Kokkos with OpenMP"
 objectives:
 - "Utilise OpenMP and Kokkos on specific hardware"
-- "Do a scalability study on optimum command line settings"
+- "Be able to perform a scalability study on optimum command line settings"
 keypoints:
 - "The three command line switches, `-k on`, `-sf kk` and `-pk kokkos` are needed to run the Kokkos package"